 If you’re on the quest to learn how to shave your legs the right way, your first step should be hopping into the tub.
 According to the American Academy of Dermatology (AAD), before you begin shaving your legs, you should wet your skin and hair to help soften it.
 That means no more attempting to shave your legs when your skin is dry!
 The AAD states that this can scratch your skin and make it feel rough.
 Ouch!
 Instead, get into the bathtub or shower and wet your skin before picking up your razor.

 Exfoliation is the key to a clean, smooth shave!
 Shaving smooth, exfoliated skin will be easier and more effective, as your razor will be able to get to the root of your hair and give you the closest shave possible.

 Editor’s tip: Need some help figuring out where to start when it comes to exfoliating?
 Head over to our article, How to Exfoliate from Head to Toe.

 Again, shaving dry skin is a total no-no, as this can lead to irritation.
 Shaving your legs while your skin is wet is the way to go.
 But before you get to work, follow this step: After getting your skin wet in the shower, the AAD recommends applying a shaving cream or gel.
 This can help to prevent you from cutting your skin while you’re shaving your legs.

-As we mentioned in our last tip, the AAD recommends using a shaving cream or gel when shaving.
+If you’ve ever wondered how to get rid of shaving bumps, you’ll want to pay special attention to this tip.
+Like we mentioned, the AAD recommends using a shaving cream or gel when shaving.
 While you may have heard of people reaching for bar soap, body wash, or even conditioner in place of a shaving cream, don’t do it!
 Using the wrong shaving products can lead to seriously irritated skin, nicks, and razor bumps.
 Play it safe and use a product specifically designed to make shaving easier.